 A. Establishment of Precinct Boards.
-There shall be a Precinct Board consisting of not more than twelve (12) people but, adequate in number to carry out the provision of this Title for each Precinct as defined in § 3 of this Title, and for any other places specified by the Election Commission.
-Each Precinct Board shall be appointed by the Election Commission.
-The responsibilities of each Precinct Board official shall be established by the Election Commission, and may include titles such as inspector, judge, clerk and any others position and/or titles deemed necessary by the Election Commission.
+There shall be a Precinct Board consisting of not more than six (6) twelve (12) people but, adequate in number to carry out the provision of this Title for each Precinct as defined in § 3 of this Title, and for any other places specified by the Election Commission.
+Each Precinct Board shall be selected appointed by the Election Commission.
+The responsibilities of each Precinct Board Oofficial shall be established by the Election Commission, and may include titles such as linspector, Jjudge, Cclerk and any others position and/or titles deemed necessary by the Election Commissioners.